Hermeneutics of feminism in Islam: Hermeneutics of Islamic feminism

 Aysha A. Hidayatullah Islamic feminist figure who developed his thoughts on the methodology of interpretation through his work Feminist Edges of the Qur'an (2014).
 This Assistant Professor of the University of San Francisco presents a comprehensive analysis of contemporary feminist interpretations of the Quran.
-She combines feminist-based interpretation of the Quran from feminist figures and provides an important introduction to the field of feminist-based interpretation of the Quran.
+She combines feminist-based interpretations of the Quran from feminist figures and provides an important introduction to the field of feminist-based interpretation of the Quran.
 Aysha conducted an in-depth investigation and radical criticism of feminist-based Quranic interpretation methods and approaches.

-Aysha put forward three feminist-based Quranic interpretation methods namely: the method of historical contextualization, intratextuality and the paradigm of monotheism.
+Aysha put forward three feminist-based Quranic interpretation methods, namely: the method of historical contextualization, intratextuality and the paradigm of monotheism.
 The historical contextualization method is to interpret the Quran by paying attention to the context of time and the background of the verse or revelation (asbab al-nuzul).
 With this method distinguished particular and universal verses.
 The particular verses are applied to define the situation and condition of 7th Century Arab society and universal verses for all humans.
 Historical contextual methods place the role of history in giving birth to gender biases and biological essentialism in classical interpretations.

 The intratextual reading method treats the Quran holistically, which is to track how linguistic forms are used throughout the Quranic text and compare one verse with another on the same theme.
 How to read the Quran with the intratextual method, which is not reading the verses one by one, but reading the verses in the same theme as a whole by referring to the Quranic principle of justice for all humans.
 Monotheism paradigm is related to the main concept of Islam, namely monotheism.
-Monotheism paradigm means the oneness of Allah and Allah cannot be divided and compared.
+Monotheism paradigm means the oneness of Allah and Allah cannot be divided or compared.
 In the monotheism paradigm that distinguishes gender (sexism) can be considered idolatrous, because all humans are caliphs on earth.
 If a woman is said to have an imperfect capacity, then this is clearly a mistake in understanding God's intention about humans as caliphs on earth.
 If women are seen as imperfect, women cannot fulfill their role as guardians of God.
-Thus the monotheism paradigm is the basis of gender equality and justice.
+Thus, the monotheism paradigm is the basis of gender equality and justice.